nickchase/k0s/docs/airgap-install.md

           perm: 0755
 ```

-## 3. Ensure pull policy in the k0s.yaml (optional)
+## 3. Ensure pull policy in k0s.yaml (optional)

-Use the following `k0s.yaml` to ensure that containerd does not pull images for k0s components from the Internet at any time.
+Use the following `k0s.yaml` file to ensure that containerd does not pull images for k0s components from the Internet at any time.

 ```yaml
 apiVersion: k0s.k0sproject.io/v1beta1